som-sama/soumdatta81/README.md

 ## About me :
 Self-taught developer from India, every day striving to create amazing solutions to good problems.
 I specialize in  Back-End development, but any activity requiring problem-solving and creative thinking is where you will find me.
-I am also the founder of [CodeOn](https://discord.com/invite/zxy8EjGH6J) Community which has 100+ amazing people working, learning and sharing together.
+I am also the founder of [DevV House](https://discord.com/invite/zxy8EjGH6J) which is the virtual house to 100+ passionate programmer from all over the globe.

 Currently exploring for developer roles and working on few personal projects.